Home > Analyses > Financial Services > Truist Financial Corporation

 Financial Ratios

-The table below presents key financial ratios for Truist Financial Corporation (TFC) over the last five fiscal years, providing an overview of profitability, valuation, liquidity, leverage, and efficiency metrics:
+The table below summarizes key financial ratios for Truist Financial Corporation (TFC) over the last five fiscal years, offering insight into profitability, liquidity, leverage, and valuation metrics:

 | Ratios | 2021 | 2022 | 2023 | 2024 | 2025 |